selsaker/capstone/README.md

 ## Capstone

 ## Overview
-Dataset from GHO was utilized to extract the correlation between our target variable life expectancy and dependant variables 'Schooling' and 'Alcohol.'
+- Dataset from GHO was utilized to extract the correlation between our target variable life expectancy and dependant variables 'Schooling' and 'Alcohol.'

-We are trying to predict the target life expectancy through these two dependant variables.
+- We are trying to predict the target life expectancy through these two dependant variables through regressions and modeling.

+Navigating this repository:  This README file gives a high level of what is to be expected in the analysis and where to find all the deliverables.
+These deliverables include the final code, final powerpoint, and the initial proposal idea document.
+Below has the links of the official documents.

 - Link to PPT: https://github.com/selsaker/capstone/blob/main/Develop_Countries_Final_Presentation.pptx